duhby/cs260-startup/README.md

 ### Elevator pitch

-A reaction time game with a leaderboard that gives users notifications when players get a new high score.
+A realtime arrow clicking game with a global leaderboard that has server side verification.
-(Might switch to minesweeper or hashi if I have extra time.)

 ### Design